 The older version of the Guidebook gives NMVOC factors with a wide range from Robinson (1992).
 All other factors are unreferenced in the older Guidebook and should therefore be used with care.
 Additional information is available in an older version of the Guidebook, however because this information is unclear it has not been included here.

-Table 3-9 Tier 2 emission factors for source category 2.D.3.g Chemical products, asphalt blowing, saturant
+Table 3-9 Tier 2 emission factors for source category 2.D.3.g Chemical products, bitumen blowing, saturant